grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ```
 </div>

 k6 by default loads the response body of the request into memory.
-This causes much higher memory consumption, and often is completely unnecessary.
+This causes much higher memory consumption and often is completely unnecessary.
 If you need response body for some requests you can set [Params.responseType](https://k6.io/docs/javascript-api/k6-http/params-k6-http).

 ### --no-thresholds --no-summary